 All ramps are fit for domestic, commercial, and industrial buildings, whether new, existing, or temporary.
-Adapta modular ramps and rails come in a module kit individually packaged and accompanied by easy-to-follow installation guides.
+Adapta modular ramp and rails come in a module kit individually packaged and accompanied by easy-to-follow installation guides.
 We provide custom access solutions that improve output on construction projects.
-We offer prefabricated wheelchair ramps and handrails solutions for the elderly, disabled, and handicapped for residential, commercial businesses, or health institutions.
+We offer prefabricated wheelchair ramp and handrails solutions for the elderly, disabled, and handicapped for residential, commercial businesses, or health institutions.

 We have received your quote request

 We strive to provide outstanding client service to all our clients.
 That is why we appreciate your partnership and we’re doing our best to get back to you in less than 24 hours with a quote.

 CAD designs will be delivered for your review along with our response and we’ll be waiting for your reply to ensure everything is up to your specs and requirements.

 Frequently Asked Questions

 What is the standard for Wheelchair Ramps in Australia?

 A wheelchair ramp, intended specifically for wheelchair use, with a length greater than 1900mm, should have a maximum gradient of 1:20.